Develop an Elevator Pitch

 - Further define product features that set your product apart

-- If the patent-search appears to be clear of conflicts, provide the results of your search to a patent attorney and ask that they perform a patent search on your behalf.
-If your product infringes upon another patent, having a record of a “paid” patent search will demonstrate due diligence and will prevent the assertion of “trebled damages” in a suit which triples the damage award.
+- If the patent search appears to be clear of conflicts, provide the results of your search to a patent attorney and ask that they perform a patent search on your behalf.
+If your product infringes upon another patent, having a record of a “paid” patent search will demonstrate due diligence and will prevent the assertion of “trebled damages” in a suit that triples the damage award.

 Create a Draft

 If the IP landscape is clear, create a draft of your patent and file a “provisional” patent to protect your idea while you further develop the product and the patent.

 Develop an MVP

 Begin developing a Minimum Viable Product (MVP) for your product/service as quickly as possible to get feedback from actual users early and often.
-This lets you hone the direction, the design and your approach based upon feedback from actual users and from observations of actual use of your product or service.
+This lets you hone the direction, the design, and your approach based on feedback from actual users and from observations of the actual use of your product or service.

 Create a User-Experience Roadmap as Early as Possible

 Identify what users will do at each interaction with your product.
 This begins when they open the box and considers whether charging will be required before use, QR codes will be helpful to find apps, how pairing will be done, what’s on the quick start guide vs the FAQ on your website, and how to contact customer support, etc. This can be done on a whiteboard or on Vizio and getting this right lets you build the MVP to reduce friction, reduce customer confusion and improve the customer experience.

 Check out “People don’t buy what you do…. they buy why you do it!”
 (Simon Sinek Ted Talk) Apple’s success is not an accident.

 Define Your Competitive Advantage